jbiason/blog/content/thoughts/python-loses-2nd-place-loved-language.md

 +++
-title = "Python Losing the 2nd Place on Loved Languages: A Thought" date = 2020-06-08
+title = "Python Losing the 2nd Place on Loved Languages: A Thought" date = 2020-06-09

 [taxonomies]
 tags = ["python", "typescript", "stackoverflow", "survey"]
 +++

-On this year StackOverflow Survey, Python lost its 2nd place to TypeScript.
-On our Python group, people started wondering why that.
+On this year StackOverflow Survey, Python lost its 2nd place in the "Most Loved Languages" ranking to TypeScript.
+On our Python group, people started wondering why.
 And I just thought it would be nice to post my thoughts on the situation.

 <!-- more -->